slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"Having a low opinion of yourself is not modesty.
 It’s self-destruction."
 -- Bobbe Sommer [1936]*

 Confidence is the opposite of shame.
 Confidence is shamelessness.

 You don’t have to prove anything to anybody, including yourself.
-Low confidence is the source of all problems and neediness its marker.
+Low confidence is the source of all problems, and neediness its marker.

 Hints:

 - Too many people undervalue what they are and overvalue what they are not.
 If the universe didn’t need you, you wouldn’t be here.
 Don’t wait for someone to tell you that you are special.
-- To get self-aceptance you have to do the unconfortable things that you know you are right.
-When you break an agreement you made with yourself, your self-esteem plummets.
-It’s really hard to have self-esteem.
-Everyone wants to take it from you.
-A boss, a teacher, a parent, a friend, a lover.
+- To gain self-acceptance, do the uncomfortable things you know are right.
+Breaking an agreement with yourself plummets self-esteem.
+It’s hard to have self-esteem—everyone wants to take it from you: a boss, teacher, parent, friend, or lover.
-- Confidence markers: the space you take up in the world indicates to others and yourself how confident you feel.
+- Confidence markers: The space you take up in the world indicates how confident you feel.
 Presence is confidence without arrogance.
 Authenticity can’t be faked.
-The greatest demonstration of power and security is to actually make oneself defenseless, to become as comfortable with one’s weaknesses as possible.
-When accompanied by authenticity and personal accountability, vulnerability is almost always an extremely attractive behavior.
-When it’s not attractive, then it signals legitimate incompatibility.
+The greatest demonstration of power and security is becoming comfortable with one’s weaknesses—making oneself defenseless.
+When paired with authenticity and accountability, vulnerability is extremely attractive.
+When it’s not, it signals incompatibility.
 - Believe you can, and you’re halfway there.
 If you don’t believe you are good, you’ll never be good.
 If you say it with confidence, you are who you say you are.
 So you’re only as good as your next speech.
 - Confidence is silent.
 Insecurities are loud.
-- get confidence: impress yourself
+- Get confidence: impress yourself.
 - Not being insecure about an unattractive quality instantly makes you way more attractive.
-Generally the thing you’re most ashamed of is actually your biggest strenght/asset but you haven’t figured out how to use it.
+Generally, the thing you’re most ashamed of is actually your biggest strength/asset—but you haven’t figured out how to use it.
-- Self-worth is how you feel about the negative aspects of yourself.
-The people who truly have self-worth don’t think they’re something special.
+- Self-worth is how you feel about your negative aspects.
+People with true self-worth don’t think they’re something special.
-- Men stop valuing themselves and their own opinions and beliefs and start valuing only the approval and validation of women.
+- Men stop valuing themselves, their opinions, and beliefs—and start valuing only the approval and validation of women.
-- Rejection is a tool that reveals incompatibility not your inadequateness.
+- Rejection reveals incompatibility, not your inadequacies.
-- Confidence come from some success.
-You need some accomplishment to get there.
+- Confidence comes from some success.
+You need accomplishments to build it.
-- Everything you’re running away is in your head.
-We hold on to something so tight because we fear something so great won’t happen twice.
+- Everything you’re running away from is in your head.
+We hold on so tight because we fear something great won’t happen twice.
 - Money problems are self-confidence problems.
 - Confident people don’t crave attention.
-- You can’t force someone to respect you, but you can refuse to be disrespected.
-Normalize ghosting people at the first sign of disrespect.
+- You can’t force respect, but you can refuse disrespect.
+Normalize ghosting at the first sign of it.
-- They don’t respect you at the bottom, they ignore you in the middle, and they hate you at the top.
-You’ll never have everyone’s approval.
-So it’s best to just focus on what you’re doing.
+- They don’t respect you at the bottom, ignore you in the middle, and hate you at the top.
+You’ll never have everyone’s approval—so focus on what you’re doing.
 - Respect isn’t earned anymore.
 It’s auctioned to the highest bidder.

 > *"One who believes in himself has no need to convince others." (...)